 But no one will ever love Bernard Jack May the way you do

-As I read and re-read this poem, I know Brett is right, my dad and I had a special bond.
-But, as I look back over more old pictures, I see Brett had quite a special bond with his Boppa (his name for his grandpa–long story I’ll save for another day).
+As I read and re-read this poem, I know Brittney is right, my dad and I had a special bond.
+But as I look back over more old pictures, I see Brittney had quite a special bond with her Boppa (her name for her grandpa–long story I’ll save for another day).

 I guess the apple doesn’t fall far from the tree.
-Brett inherited his love of words from my dad as well as his intelligence and awesome sense of humor–or was it from me?
+Brittney inherited her love of words from my dad as well as her intelligence and awesome sense of humor–or was it from me?
 I am the link between the two of them and just maybe, we are three peas in a pod.
-I’ll share my pod with those two guys any day.
+I’ll share my pod with those two any day.